 Tears/Inflammation Of Tendons, Muscles, Ligaments

 Most people have heard of injuries like rotator cuff tears or a torn ACL.
 To state the obvious, the joint is damaged when one of the tendons, muscles, or ligaments is torn, resulting in instability in the joint or the inability to move that joint.

 In addition to injuries, there are quite a few joint disorders, such as arthritis, that can be caused or worsened by an injury to the joint.
+Arthritis is a chronic condition that can gradually get worse over time.
+While there is no cure, there are treatments available to help manage the pain and inflammation.
 It’s not uncommon for a patient to have a limited range of motion and chronic pain for the rest of their lives.

 How Are Joint Injuries Treated?

 Treatments vary for joint injuries depending on the type of injury and the severity of the injury.
 Steroid injections, surgery, physical therapy, and medication are just a few of the treatment options available.

 - Steroid Injections: For some types of joint injuries, such as tendonitis or bursitis, a doctor may recommend a steroid injection.
 Steroids are anti-inflammatory drugs that can help reduce pain and swelling.